AiCorsair/Python-Case-Study-365-Data-Science-Customer-Segmentation-in-Marketing/README.md

 - Given that this segment has fewer students from English-speaking countries or Western Europe, it would be worth exploring how focusing more on similar audiences on Facebook could impact the results, especially since students from the rest of the world tend to have the lowest CLV.

-### 2. YouTube Campaigns
+### 2. YouTube Influencers Strategy

-- To leverage 365 Data Science's popularity on YouTube, we recommend collaborating with influencers (experts in AI and data science) to create high-quality, in-demand video content that resonates with students from various regions.
-These influencers can also promote courses they create on 365 Data Science to attract new customers and boost engagement and CLV.
+- To leverage 365 Data Science's popularity on YouTube, we recommend collaborating with influencers (experts in AI and data science) to create high-quality, in-demand video content that resonates with people from various regions.
+These influencers can also promote courses they create for 365 Data Science to attract new customers and boost spending.

-- Since `Cluster 1` is from mixed regions, it may be more effective to focus more efforts on targeting YouTube audiences from English-speaking countries or Western Europe, where students typically have a higher CLV.
+- Since `Cluster 1` is from mixed regions, it may be more effective to focus efforts on targeting YouTube audiences from English-speaking countries or Western Europe, where students typically have a higher CLV.

 ### 3. Google Campaigns

-- We can design Google-based campaigns targeting students from English-speaking countries and Western Europe, with region-specific ads that align with their preferences and interests.
+- We can design Google-based campaigns targeting people from English-speaking countries and Western Europe, with region-specific ads that align with their preferences and interests.

 - Additionally, offering personalized discounts or exclusive access to tailored content will likely boost engagement and CLV by catering to their regional needs.